smartavionics/RawMouse/README.md

 ### Known Issues

-* On Windows and MacOS, the Wireless Spacemouse that comes with a universal receiver silently fails.
-The same Spacemouse will work if connected by USB cable.

 * Complex models can be slow to move when the preview screen is active but there's not much that can be done about that here.

 * The rotation motion is rather weird because it's still using the original 2D mouse code.
 More work is needed here.